codenameyau/dotfiles/docs/raspberrypi.md

 To make this process easier and more portable, you should use a mobile hotspot that your RaspberryPi can connect to in the future by saving the connection in your Pi's WPA supplication.
 This way you will not need an ethernet cable.

+**Note:** Pi3 only supports 2.4G network connections.
+You'll need a 5G USB wireless network adapter or an ethernet cable.

 #### WPA Passphrase
 If you don't want to store your password in plaintext you can create a hash.